Judgegao/bitcoin_data/README.md

 # bitcoin_data

-- This is the code and data involved in the article titled Is the Bitcoin network completely decentralized?
+- This is the code and data involved in the article titled Statistical and clustering analysis of attributes of Bitcoin backbone nodes.